Frank Magalona

 Francis Michael Arroyo Magalona Jr., better known as simply Frank Magalona is a Filipino actor and rapper.

 Biography

-He was born December 19, 1987 in Manila, Philippines.
-He is the son of the late rapper Francis Magalona and Pia Arroyo-Magalona.
+He was born December 19, 1987, in Manila, Philippines.
+He is the son of rapper Francis Magalona and Pia Arroyo-Magalona.
 He is also the grandson of Pancho Magalona and Tita Duran.
-He has four sisters: Unna Lu, Maxene Magalona, Saab Magalona and Clara Magalona.
-He also has three brothers: Nicolo Magalona, Elmo Magalona, and Arkin Magalona.
-He is a cousin of Hiro Peralta.
+He has five sibling including actors Maxene Magalona, Saab Magalona, and Elmo Magalona.